binay302/FarewellBSH/index.md

 Thank you for referring me in BSH .
 One of the Best company so far to work with.. it was really wonderful once again working together.
 Thank you for always be so supporting.

 ### Matthias
-Thank you for being supportive and helping out whenever it was necessary . i remember in 2018/2010 when Bangalore team was specially new , you * Andrej were there to help technical team in all every possible way.Thanks for that. it made the begining of journey wonderfull.
+Thank you for being supportive and helping out whenever it was necessary . i remember in 2018/2010 when Bangalore team was specially new , you & Andrej were there to help new technical team in all every possible way.Thanks for that. it made the begining of journey wonderfull.
 Also thank you for being a PO who heard feedback, suggestions and then took actions to resolve it in every possible way.

 ### Anish